welwood08/merlin/config-desc.md

 *Email address for maillogs. separate multiple addresses with a space.*
 *Make sure that the smtp settings below are correct.
 If using the localhost mailer, it may be possible to use usernames in place of full email addresses.*
 If `maillogs` is enabled above, the emails will be sent to this address.
+### catchup   : True
+*Whether to allow "catch-up" from the altdumps botfiles archive specified below.*
+This will avoid missed ticks by collecting them from an archive on another server.
 ### autoreg   : False
 If True, users are automatically added as galmates.
 ### usercache : join